nmcguinness/L8-3DGD-Module-Content/Notes/interior_level_design_companion_2025-26.md

 ## §11 — Environmental Storytelling

-### Cob Cop — Storytelling Is the Mechanic
+### Cobb Cop — Storytelling Is the Mechanic

-For Cob Cop, environmental storytelling is not supplementary atmosphere — it is the core investigation mechanic.
+For Cobb Cop, environmental storytelling is not supplementary atmosphere — it is the core investigation mechanic.
 The crime scene tells the story; the player reads it.
 This means that every prop placement decision is simultaneously a narrative decision and a game design decision.

 Apply the cause-and-effect chain technique explicitly to each crime scene: define the narrative sequence of the event that occurred in the space, then place props that represent each step in that sequence in spatial positions that lead the player through it.
 The final evidence item in the chain should occupy the interaction zone that is last in the discovery sequence, positioned so that finding it feels like a conclusion rather than an interruption.

-Particular attention should be paid to **temporal layering** — Cob Cop's investigation spaces need to communicate not just what happened, but when.
+Particular attention should be paid to **temporal layering** — Cobb Cop's investigation spaces need to communicate not just what happened, but when.
 A crime scene that occurred recently has different physical characteristics than one that occurred days ago.
 Material state, dust accumulation, food decomposition, and blood oxidation are all temporal signals.
 Use Substrate materials to express this layering: a fresh scene looks different from an old one, and that difference carries investigative information.

 ### Ale & Ambition — Tavern History Through Materials